Volunteer Training for Invasive Species Control in Kentwood Parks

 Vines can cause problems when they grow up into the canopy and cover a tree’s foliage, starving it for sunlight.
 They can also cling to and strangle trees, inhibiting their ability to transport nutrients down to the roots, and also trapping moisture which can increase the risk of tree diseases.

 The City has partnered with the Kent Conservation District Invasive Species Strike Team to train community members on how to identify and control aggressive and harmful weeds.
 The City hosted five training sessions at the end of September along with a work day in Northeast Park on Oct.
-10, and hopes to host more trainings and events in other parks in the future.
+10. In January, the Kentwood Parks and Recreation and the Kent Conservation District hosted an online training.
+The City hopes to host more in-person trainings and events in other parks in the future.

 Thanks for doing your part to support healthy trees in our community.